Hakvoort's 63.72-metre flagship Scout has been captured inside and out in a new video on board the explorer.

-It comes after Scout, which was designed to look like a conversion from a commercial vessel, was launched for the first time in December 2018.
+Scout, which is designed to look like a conversion from a commercial vessel, was launched for the first time in December 2018 and delivered to her owner in April this year.

 She was built for an experienced owner who wanted to build a boat inspired "by the iconic 1950s movie, 20,000 Leagues Under the Sea," the yard said.
 It added that the result is "a strong vintage maritime aesthetic" that is "authentic to the owner’s vision".